In this chapter, we will introduce how to use Flux Canny Control to generate images with similar edge structures.

 /models/diffusion_models/

 folder.
 However, because this model includes the Flux Dev model, it is quite large, about 24GB.
-But the good thing is that you only need to load one model when loading the model. - If you don’t want to download such a large model, you can download the separate Flux Canny LoRA model from here, and then place it in the
+But the good thing is that you only need to load one model when loading the model.models/loras/

 folder.
-This model file is only about 1.24GB.
+This model file is only about 1.24GB.models/controlnet/

 If you don’t want to manually connect, you can download this workflow template from Comflowy and import it into your local ComfyUI.
 (If you don’t know how to download Comflowy templates, you can refer to this tutorial.)